mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 Replacing Tokens
 ^^^^^^^^^^^^^^^^

-To replace a token you can use $puttok and the $reptok. $puttok replaces by the Nth token while $reptok replaces by the token’s value.
+To replace a token you can use $puttok and the $reptok. $puttok replaces by the Nth token while $reptok replaces by the token's value.

 .. code:: text